wesleya/elasticsearch-demo/readme.md

 Demo to introduce myself to elastic search.
 Backend is Laravel, Frontend is Vue.

+### To Do

+* bug for too many results
+* feedback for no results
+* escape keyboard on enter
+* don't send request if empty search
+* add loading icon
+* validate input more carefully since the api is open to scraping (no csrf)

 ## Setup

 todo, explain exactly what we're going to setup. probably explain something about how i'm a developer and don't have a ton of experience with setting up the hardware, which is why I wanted to install on a server vs using the SASS. or maybe this should go in the project description.